 Figure \ref{fig:trajectory_sample} shows trajectories in the phase space (the red lines) for the initial stellar spin, $\Omega_\mathrm{spin,init}/2\pi =1.0 \, \mathrm{d^{-1}}$.
-The trajectories can be separated into three evolutionary stages.
-In the first stage, the stellar spin is decelerated both through the wind torque and the tidal torque because $\Omega_\mathrm{spin} > \Omega_\mathrm{orb}$ (see also Figure \ref{fig:Schematic1}(a)).
-In the next stage, the tidal torque begins to transport AM from the planet to the star as $\Omega_\mathrm{spin} < \Omega_\mathrm{orb}$ (see also Figure \ref{fig:Schematic1}(b)), while a star continues to spin down because $\Gamma_\mathrm{wind} > \Gamma_\mathrm{tide}$.
-In the final stage, the tidal torque overcomes the wind torque, and then both stellar spin and planetary revolution are accelerated (stage 3).
-This tendency is summarized in Table \ref{tab:tendency}.
+The trajectories can be separated into three evolutionary stages, listed in Table \ref{tab:tendency}.
+First, in the stage 1, the stellar spin is decelerated both through the wind torque and the tidal torque because $\Omega_\mathrm{spin} > \Omega_\mathrm{orb}$ (see also Figure \ref{fig:Schematic1}(a)).
+While $\Omega_\mathrm{orb}$ also decreases in the stage 1, it is not explicitly visible in Figure \ref{fig:trajectory_sample} because $\Gamma_\mathrm{wind} \gg \Gamma_\mathrm{tide}$.
+Next, in the stage 2, the tidal torque begins to transport AM from the planet to the star as $\Omega_\mathrm{spin} < \Omega_\mathrm{orb}$ (see also Figure \ref{fig:Schematic1}(b)), while a star continues to spin down because $\Gamma_\mathrm{wind} > \Gamma_\mathrm{tide}$.
+Finally, in the stage 3, the tidal torque overcomes the wind torque, and then both stellar spin and planetary revolution are accelerated.
+This tendency is summarized in Table 3.
+We note that the observational targets we utilize to constrain the tidal torque are the systems including slowly rotating stars in the stages 2 and 3 listed in Table \ref{tab:tendency}.